C4IROcean/velero-backup-for-kubernetes/README.md

 **Note:**

 It should be possible to configure the storage class to be created in any resource group.
 It will involve setting up some connection between the subnet from VNET of the nodespool of the new cluster and the storage account created inside the resource group which will be used by the storage class in the new cluster.
-This is being tested at the moment. (to do)
+Due to time constraints, we did not test this scenario, and simply used the `MC_*` resource-group to create the custom storage class of the type `azurefile`.

 ### Create the new storage class: